Please forget everything you have learned in school; for you haven’t learned it.

 But I myself am not that much of an Emacs wizard — I wish I was, but I hardly know any Elisp, and can never find the time to learn — Yet I can (with no more than moderate effort) get Emacs to do most of what I want, but had a long list of things I couldn’t make Sublime do.

-Most were trivial, but one was grave: I couldn’t get it keybindings to be compatible enough with Emacs’, which are now so worn into my brain, I don’t think I could learn another set this side of the river Styx.
+Most were trivial, but they added up.
+And one was grave: I couldn’t get it keybindings to be compatible enough with Emacs’, which are now so worn into my brain, I don’t think I could learn another set this side of the river Styx.

 As Kieran Healy describes in beautiful prose:

 But even if TextMate 2 drops from the sky fully-formed and marveled at by all, Emacs will still be there, waiting.
 It will be there when the icecaps melt and the cities drown, when humanity destroys itself in fire and zombies, when the roaches finally achieve sentience, take over, and begin using computers themselves — at which point its various Ctrl-Meta key-chords will seem not merely satisfyingly ergonomic for the typical arthropod, but also direct evidence for the universe’s Intelligent Design by some six-legged, multi-jointed God.(source)

 Peter Norvig published a great tutorial on one of the most common, yet toughest challenges facing an algorithm designer on an almost daily basis: finding an optimal solution for a problem we’re pretty sure can’t be solved in reasonable time.

 It does what too few publications manage to do — not just list results, but show you how those results were achieved, so you could go use that knowledge to solve problems by yourself.

 It helps that the problem is one you may find in real life, as defined by Randal Monroe (of XKCD fame,) and that Norvig uses clear Python examples to illustrate the full process of designing, testing, and optimizing the solution, so you could design it yourself.